Hello Again (2017 film): The Politician and The Whore

 In 2012, a senator visits a unique whorehouse in which she talks to a masked male prostitute through a two-way camera.
 The senator asks the prostitute if he is happy doing what he does, but the prostitute refuses to answer, and asks her why she keeps coming to talk to him; she does not answer either.
 The senator describes a dream she had the previous night in which she woke up in a bed with a stranger - it is revealed to the audience that the dream involved waking up with the male prostitute, without his mask, and having an intimate conversation with him.
 In real life, the prostitute ends their session, and the senator leaves.
 She goes to get in her car, but changes her mind and begins walking down the streets of New York City.
 As she walks, each of the lovers from the various segments appears and sings to her, before the senator sees a man who looks exactly like how the prostitute appeared unmasked in her dream.
 They smile at each other before he walks away.

 Cast

 Production

+The film is an adaptation of the 1994 musical of the same name, which was in turn based on the 1897 play La Ronde.
 Principal photography on the film began on December 1, 2015 in New York City.
-Music and lyrics would be done by Michael John LaChiusa, while producers would be Ash Christian, Gustafson, Krueckeberg, and Hunter Arnold, and Devon Schneider would be co-producer.
+The music and lyrics were created by Michael John LaChiusa.
+The film was produced by Ash Christian, Tom Gustafson, Cory Krueckeberg, and Hunter Arnold.
+Devon Schneider served as a co-producer.